-- Does Not Like Milk: According to Celio from the Sevii Islands.
+- Does Not Like Spam: Doesn't like milk according to Celio from the Sevii Islands.

-- I'm Your Biggest Fan/Loony Fan: In Pokémon HeartGold and SoulSilver a fan of Bill named Poké Maniac Brent calls you occasionally to give you trivia about bill such as his Bill's younger sister can't wink, Bill's first Pokémon was an Abra, Bill's mother was a Kimono Girl, Bill is not good at battles, and Bill is attracted to the Goldenrod Flower Shop owner's daughter.
+- I'm Your Biggest Fan: In Pokémon HeartGold and SoulSilver, a fan of Bill named Poké Maniac Brent calls you occasionally to give you trivia about Bill, such as: Bill's younger sister can't wink; Bill's first Pokémon was an Abra; Bill's mother was a Kimono Girl; Bill is not good at Pokémon battles; and Bill is attracted to the Goldenrod Flower Shop owner's daughter.

 - It Was a Gift: He gives you an Eevee in Pokémon Gold, Silver, Crystal and their remakes and indirectly in Pokémon Diamond, Pearl, and Platinum.

-- MacGuffin Delivery Service: For Pokémon FireRed and LeafGreen, an extra quest was added after the Cinnabar Gym battle that has Bill take you to the first three islands in the Sevii Archipelago to deliver a meteorite.
+- MacGuffin Escort Mission: In Pokémon FireRed and LeafGreen, an extra quest was added after the Cinnabar Gym battle, in which Bill takes you to the first three islands in the Sevii Archipelago to deliver a meteorite.

-- Shout-Out: His teleportation incident is a direct homage to The Fly.
+- His teleportation incident is a direct homage to The Fly (1986).